← Back to Starting Out

 How does FIRE actually work?

 For example, if you spend $50,000 per year, your FIRE number is $1,250,000.
 When your investment portfolio reaches that number, you are theoretically financially independent.
-The actual mechanics involve low-cost index funds, tax-advantaged accounts like 401(k)s and Roth IRAs, and maximising the gap between income and spending.
+The mechanics involve low-cost index funds, tax-advantaged accounts like 401(k)s and Roth IRAs, and maximising the gap between income and spending.

 Why savings rate is the most powerful lever